FilipAndrei2/2D-Geometry/README.md

 # 2D-Physics-Library
-A library written in C++ that provides various classes for working with 2D geometry and physics
+A small library written in C++ that provides various classes for working with 2D geometry